dotnet/docs/docs/framework/windows-workflow-foundation/feature-specifics.md

 ### Getting Started

-1. In [!INCLUDE[vs_current_long](../../../includes/vs-current-long-md.md)], create a Workflow that contains an implicit or explicit <xref:System.Activities.Statements.Persist> activity.
+1. In Visual Studio 2012, create a Workflow that contains an implicit or explicit <xref:System.Activities.Statements.Persist> activity.
 Add the <xref:System.Activities.DurableInstancing.SqlWorkflowInstanceStore> behavior to your workflow service host.
 This can be done in code or in the application configuration file.

 2. Samples: [Persistence](../../../docs/framework/windows-workflow-foundation/samples/persistence.md)